 Finding the Best Places to Retire Since 2006!

-Overview: Appealing Ankeny is a tidy town about 10 miles north of Des Moines (population 200,000) and six miles east of popular Saylorville Lake in pastoral central Iowa.
-It has been growing very fast, changing from a small town atmosphere to a small city atmosphere within the last 10 or 20 years, and has landed on "best places to live" lists.
+Overview: Appealing Ankeny is a tidy town about 10 miles north of Des Moines (population 200,000) and six miles east of popular 6,000-acre Saylorville Lake in pastoral central Iowa.
+It has been growing quickly, changing from a small town atmosphere to a small city atmosphere within the last 10 or 20 years, and it has landed on several "best places to live" lists.

 Neighborhoods are prim, and homes are primarily wood frame and brick ranch ramblers.
 New gated communities are here, too.
 Shopping choices include national retailers, locally owned shops and a farmers' market.

 Cost of Living: 2% below the national average

 Climate: This area has a humid continental climate, meaning hot, humid summers and cold, snowy winters.
 Summer temperatures are in the 80s and 90s, and winter temperatures range from below zero to the 20s.
 On average, Ankeny receives 25 inches of snow and 30 inches of rain each year.

 At Least One Hospital Accepts Medicare Patients?
 No, but Des Moines has several hospitals that accept Medicare patients.